Zichene/ECSE-444---Final-Project/Project_Main/README.md

 # DOCUMENTATION

-This folder contains **all the files** for the STM32CubeIDE project that implements Wi-Fi, DFSDM & DAC compatibility at the same time.
+This folder contains **all the files** for the STM32CubeIDE project that implements Wi-Fi, DFSDM & DAC, and filtering compatibility at the same time.
 See `Getting DFSDM in WiFi.pdf` for rough steps on how DFSDM & DAC was added to the example Wi-Fi project without using MXCube (IOC file).